CSS Inline Layout Module Level 3

 For an atomic initial letter, however, which is either a replaced element or which establishes an independent formatting context for its contents, the sizing of the box (aside from its automatic size in the block axis) and layout of the contents within the box follows the usual rules: it is primarily the positioning of the box which is special.

-6.5.1.
+7.5.1.
 Properties Applying to Initial Letters

-All properties that apply to an inline box also apply to an inline initial letter except for vertical-align and its sub-properties, font-size, line-height, text-box-edge, and inline-sizing.
+All properties that apply to an inline box also apply to an inline initial letter except for vertical-align and its sub-properties, font-size, line-height, line-fit-edge, and inline-sizing.
 Additionally, all of the sizing properties and box-sizing also apply to initial letters (see [css-sizing-3]).

 All properties that apply to an atomic inline also apply to the atomic inline when styled as an initial letter, except for vertical-align and its sub-properties.

-6.5.2.
+7.5.2.
 Margins, Borders, and Padding

 Initial letters can be styled with margins, padding, and borders just like any other box.
 Unless initial-letter-align is border-box, its vertical alignment and font sizing are not affected.
 However the effective exclusion area, which is typically the initial letter’s margin box (see initial-letter-wrap) is affected.